 A

-Tacrolimus (Talymus®) has a stronger immunosuppressive effect than cyclosporine (Papilock Mini®).
-The Japanese guideline (3rd edition) strongly recommends the use of tacrolimus eye drops (evidence level A) 7).
-Tacrolimus is selected for severe cases, cases unresponsive to cyclosporine, and steroid responders.
-Cyclosporine is more effective for the bulbar type of VKC, while tacrolimus is more effective for cases complicated by atopic dermatitis.
+Tacrolimus (Talymus®) has a stronger immunosuppressive effect than cyclosporine (Papilock Mini®) and is an important option for severe cases, cases unresponsive to cyclosporine, and steroid responders 7).
+Cyclosporine is considered more effective for the bulbar type of VKC, while tacrolimus is considered more effective for cases complicated by atopic dermatitis.
 Anti-allergic eye drops, cyclosporine, tacrolimus, and steroid eye drops are selected stepwise according to severity 7).
-Proactive therapy with tacrolimus (continued at low frequency after remission) is effective in preventing recurrence.
+Proactive therapy with tacrolimus (continued at low frequency after remission) is effective in preventing relapse.

-The pathophysiology of VKC involves a complex immune reaction combining both type I allergy (immediate type) and type IV hypersensitivity (delayed type).
+The pathophysiology of VKC is a complex immune reaction involving both type I allergy (immediate type) and type IV hypersensitivity (delayed type).

 In type I allergy, antigens that enter the tear fluid trigger mast cell degranulation via IgE.
-In the immediate phase, histamine is released causing hyperemia and itching; in the late phase, newly synthesized mediators such as leukotrienes amplify inflammation.
+In the immediate phase, histamine is released, causing congestion and itching; in the late phase, newly synthesized mediators such as leukotrienes amplify inflammation.

 In type IV hypersensitivity, Th2 cells produce IL-4, IL-5, and IL-13, promoting eosinophil recruitment and activation.
 Activated eosinophils release cytotoxic proteins such as MBP and ECP, causing direct damage to the corneal epithelium.
 Animal experiments have shown that type I allergy alone cannot induce conjunctival eosinophil infiltration, but the involvement of Th2 cells induces strong conjunctival eosinophil infiltration.
 This finding supports the central role of Th2 cells in VKC.

-In recent years, the JAK/STAT pathway has been noted to play an important role in Th2 cytokine signaling.
-JAK1 mediates signaling of IL-4, IL-5, IL-13, IL-31, and TSLP (thymic stromal lymphopoietin), and is a central pathway in allergic inflammation 1).
+In recent years, the JAK/STAT pathway has been recognized as playing an important role in Th2 cytokine signaling.
+JAK1 mediates signaling of IL-4, IL-5, IL-13, IL-31, and TSLP (thymic stromal lymphopoietin), making it a central pathway in allergic inflammation 1).
 Therefore, JAK inhibitors are attracting attention as a new treatment option for refractory VKC.

-Histopathology of conjunctival giant papillae shows eosinophil infiltration, fibroblast proliferation, extracellular matrix deposition, and numerous T cell infiltrates.
-The basic pathology of papillae is an angiogenic response, accompanied by conjunctival epithelial thickening and subepithelial inflammatory cell proliferation, with fibrous tissue protruding in a papillary shape.
-There is a central blood vessel surrounded by cell infiltrates mainly composed of lymphocytes and plasma cells.
-Giant papillae occur preferentially in the upper tarsal conjunctiva because they develop on the hard tarsal plate.
+Histopathological findings of conjunctival giant papillae show eosinophil infiltration, fibroblast proliferation, extracellular matrix deposition, and numerous T-cell infiltrates.
+The basic pathology of papillae is an angiogenic response, accompanied by thickening of the conjunctival epithelium and subepithelial inflammatory cell proliferation, with fibrous tissue protruding in a papillary shape.
+A blood vessel is present at the center, surrounded by cell infiltration mainly composed of lymphocytes and plasma cells.
+Because they occur on the hard tarsal plate, they are common in the upper tarsal conjunctiva.

-Histological examination of corneal buttons in the cicatricial stage of VKC revealed epithelial hyperplasia, loss of Bowman’s layer, stromal hyalinization, and neovascularization3).
+Histological examination of corneal buttons in the cicatricial phase of VKC revealed epithelial hyperplasia, loss of Bowman’s layer, stromal hyalinization, and neovascularization3).
 Immunohistochemistry showed loss of ABCG2 (a limbal stem cell marker) while the basal cell marker p63 was retained 3).
-This result suggests that limbal stem cell damage in VKC is not complete stem cell failure but rather partial functional impairment, which is an important finding for prognosis after corneal transplantation (DALK or PKP) 3).
+This finding suggests that VKC-induced limbal stem cell damage is not complete stem cell failure but rather partial functional impairment, which is an important insight for prognosis after corneal transplantation (DALK or PKP) 3).

-In an 18-year-old female with severe VKC and atopic dermatitis, oral administration of upadacitinib, a selective JAK1 inhibitor, resulted in marked flattening of giant papillae within 2 months 1).
-Although this was a refractory case with a markedly high serum IgE level of 8973 IU/mL, a favorable course was achieved in combination with tacrolimus eye drops 1).
+In an 18-year-old female with severe VKC and atopic dermatitis, marked flattening of giant papillae was achieved 2 months after starting oral upadacitinib, a selective JAK1 inhibitor 1).
+Although the case was refractory with a markedly elevated serum IgE of 8973 IU/mL, a favorable course was observed in combination with tacrolimus eye drops 1).

 JAK1 mediates signaling of Th2 cytokines (IL-4, IL-5, IL-13, IL-31) and TSLP 1).
 JAK1 inhibition by upadacitinib comprehensively suppresses these cytokines and may represent a new treatment option for severe cases resistant to conventional immunosuppressive eye drops 1).

-Bilateral tarsal conjunctival keratinization was reported in a VKC patient with long-term disease (over 20 years since childhood onset) 4).
+Bilateral tarsal conjunctival keratinization was reported in a VKC patient with long-term disease duration (over 20 years since childhood onset) 4).
 This is the first case report of tarsal conjunctival keratinization in VKC 4).
-It was managed with lesion excision and conjunctival autograft, with no recurrence for 4 years 4).
+It was managed by lesion excision and conjunctival autograft, with no recurrence over 4 years 4).
 Corrected visual acuity of 0.8 (20/25) was achieved with scleral lens (PROSE) wear 4).

-An increased prevalence of growth hormone deficiency (GHD) in VKC patients has been reported5).
-In an 11-year-old boy with VKC, GHD was confirmed, and marked improvement was observed 6 weeks after switching to tacrolimus eye drops and fluorometholone eye drops5).
-GH therapy has also been reported to reduce inflammatory markers such as CRP and IL-6, drawing attention to the involvement of GHD in the pathology of VKC5).
+An increased prevalence of growth hormone deficiency (GHD) has been reported in patients with VKC5).
+In an 11-year-old boy with VKC, GHD was confirmed, and switching to tacrolimus eye drops and fluorometholone eye drops led to marked improvement within 6 weeks5).
+GH therapy has been reported to reduce inflammatory markers such as CRP and IL-6, drawing attention to the involvement of GHD in the pathology of VKC5).

-Effective cases of omalizumab, an anti-IgE monoclonal antibody, have been reported.
-Additionally, clinical trials of dupilumab, an anti-IL-4 receptor alpha antibody, are ongoing for atopic keratoconjunctivitis, and its application to VKC is also anticipated.
-These biologic agents may become new options for refractory cases that do not respond adequately to conventional immunosuppressive eye drops.
-However, while dupilumab is widely used for atopic dermatitis in dermatology, it is known to have a high incidence of ocular surface side effects such as conjunctivitis and blepharitis, so careful risk-benefit assessment is necessary when applying it to VKC.
+Effective cases have been reported with omalizumab, an anti-IgE monoclonal antibody.
+Additionally, clinical trials of dupilumab, an anti-IL-4 receptor alpha antibody, are ongoing for atopic keratoconjunctivitis, and its application to VKC is anticipated.
+These biologic agents may offer new options for refractory cases that do not respond adequately to conventional immunosuppressive eye drops.
+However, while dupilumab is widely used for atopic dermatitis in dermatology, it is known to have a high incidence of conjunctivitis and blepharitis as ocular surface side effects, requiring careful risk-benefit assessment when applied to VKC.

-The Japanese guideline 3rd edition7) lists future challenges including accumulation of evidence on long-term use of immunosuppressive eye drops, particularly long-term safety data of tacrolimus eye drops over 10 years, establishment of optimal combination protocols with steroid eye drops, follow-up of childhood-onset cases into adulthood, and RCTs on the timing of initial treatment.
-Furthermore, continuous nationwide epidemiological surveys to track temporal changes in VKC prevalence since the domestic prevalence survey are also important.
-Due to global warming and increased Japanese cedar pollen dispersal, the prevalence and severity of VKC may change in the future, necessitating continuous updates of epidemiological data.
+Future challenges include accumulating evidence on the long-term use of immunosuppressive eye drops, particularly long-term safety data for tacrolimus eye drops over 10 years, establishing optimal combination protocols with steroid eye drops, follow-up of childhood-onset cases into adulthood, and RCTs on the timing of initial treatment7).
+Continuous implementation of nationwide epidemiological surveys is also important to track changes in VKC prevalence over time.

 QWill JAK inhibitors be used for VKC treatment in the future?